-- I. Addressing matters related to Commission office staffing, personnel, and operations, when needed. - J. Developing and adopting the Commission's annual operational budget. - K. Overseeing and monitoring Commission expenditures and fiscal activities; and - L. Carrying out other duties and responsibilities, as assigned by the BOS or the Commission. - Section 4.
+- S. Advancing specific Commission initiatives related to its work into the public policy arena; and - T. Carrying out other duties and responsibilities, as assigned by the Commission or the BOS.U.
+Addressing matters related to Commission office staffing, personnel, and operations, when needed. - V. Developing and adopting the Commission's annual operational budget. - W. Overseeing and monitoring Commission expenditures and fiscal activities. - X. Carrying out other duties and responsibilities, as assigned by the BOS or the Commission. - Section 4.
 At-Large Member Duties.
-As reflected in Executive Committee At-Large Members Duty Statement, the At-Large members shall serve as members of both the Executive and Operations Committees.
+As reflected in Executive Committee At-Large Members Duty Statement, the At-Large members shall serve as members of both the Executive and Membership and Community Engagement Committees.

 XI.
-OPERATIONS COMMITTEE:
+MEMBERSHIP AND COMMUNITY ENGAGEMENT COMMITTEE:

 - Section 1.
 Voting Membership.
-The voting membership of the Operations Committee shall comprise of the Executive Committee At-Large members, elected by the Commission membership, members assigned by the Commission Co-Chairs, and the Commission Co-Chairs when attending. - Section 2.
+The voting membership of the Membership and Community Engagement Committee shall be comprised of the Executive Committee At-Large members; representatives from the Cities of Los Angeles, Pasadena, Long Beach, and West Hollywood; representative from the youth community; academics/behavioral scientists; members assigned by the Commission Co-Chairs; and the Commission Co-Chairs when attending. - Section 2.
 Responsibilities.
-The Operations Committee is charged with the following responsibilities: - A. Ensuring that the Commission membership adheres to RWHAP reflectiveness and representation and CDC PIR requirements (detailed in Article II, Sections 5, 6 and 7), and all other membership composition requirements. - B. Recruiting, screening, scoring, and evaluating applications for Commission membership and recommending nominations to the Commission in Accordance with the Commission's established Open Nominations Process. - C. Developing, conducting, and overseeing ongoing, comprehensive training for the members of the Commission and public to educate them on matters and topics related to the Commission, HIV service delivery, skills building, leadership development, and providing opportunities for personal/professional growth. - D. Conducting regular orientation meetings for new Commission members and interested members of the public to acquaint them with the Commission's role, processes, and functions. - E. Developing and revising, as necessary, Commission member duty statements (job descriptions). - F. Recommending and nominating, as appropriate, candidates for committee, task force and other work group membership to the Commission. - G. Recommending amendments, as needed, to the Ordinance, which governs Commission operations.
+The Membership and Community Engagement Committee is charged with the following responsibilities: - A. Ensuring that the Commission membership adheres to RWHAP reflectiveness and representation and CDC PIR requirements (detailed in Article II, Sections 5, 6 and 7), and all other membership composition requirements. - B. Recruiting, screening, scoring, and evaluating applications for Commission membership and recommending nominations to the Commission in Accordance with the Commission's established Open Nominations Process. - C. Developing, conducting, and overseeing ongoing, comprehensive training for the members of the Commission and public to educate them on matters and topics related to the Commission, HIV service delivery, skills building, leadership development, and providing opportunities for personal/professional growth. - D. Conducting regular orientation meetings for new Commission members and interested members of the public to acquaint them with the Commission's role, processes, and functions. - E. Developing and revising, as necessary, Commission member duty statements

+(job descriptions).

-- H. Recommending amendments or revisions to the Bylaws consistent with Ordinance amendments and/or to reflect current and future goals, requirements and/or objectives. - I. Recommending, developing, and implementing Commission policies and procedures and maintenance of the Commission's Policy/Procedure Manual. - J. Coordinating on-going public awareness and information referral activities in cross-collaboration with other committees and subordinate working units to educate and engage the public about the Commission and promote the availability of HIV services. - K. Working with local stakeholders to ensure their representation and involvement in the Commission and in its activities. - L. Identifying, accessing, and expanding other financial resources to support the Commission's special initiatives and ongoing operational needs. - M. Conducting an annual assessment of the administrative mechanism, and overseeing implementation of the resulting, adopted recommendations; and - N. Carrying out other duties and responsibilities, as assigned by the Commission or the BOS.
+- F. Recommending and nominating, as appropriate, candidates for committee, task force, and other work group membership to the Commission. - G. Coordinating ongoing community outreach, public awareness and information referral activities in cross-collaboration with other committees and subordinate working units to educate and engage the public about the Commission and promote the availability of HIV services. - H. Working with local stakeholders to ensure their representation and involvement in the Commission and in its activities. - I. Identifying, accessing, and expanding other financial resources to support the Commission's special initiatives and ongoing operational needs. - J. Carrying out other duties and responsibilities, as assigned by the Commission or the BOS.